Kelechi-Okorie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 7-print_diagonal.c - A program that draws diagonal line on the terminal File 8-print_square.c - A program that prints squares File 9-fixx_buzz.c - A Fizz-Buzz program
+File 10-print_triangle.c - A program that prints a triangle